-Implicated TSC1 as a tumor suppressor in sporadic ccRCC and putative predictor of mTORC1 inhibitor responsiveness (Kucejova et al., Mol Can Res, 2011).
+Implicated TSC1 as a tumor suppressor in sporadic renal cancer and as potential predictor of tumor responsiveness to mTORC1 inhibitors (Kucejova et al., Mol Can Res, 2011).

-Identified a novel tumor suppressor gene implicated in 15% of ccRCC (Pena-Llopis et al., Nat Genet, 2012).
+Identified a novel tumor suppressor gene (BAP1) that is mutated in 15% of sporadic clear cell renal cancers (Pena-Llopis et al., Nat Genet, 2012).

-Discovered a new renal cancer familial syndrome resulting from germline mutations in the BAP1 gene (Farley et al., Mol Can Res, in press).
+Discovered a new familial kidney cancer syndrome resulting from germline mutations in the BAP1 gene (Farley et al., Mol Can Res, 2013).

-Established that REDD1 functions in a negative feedback loop linking the two dominant pathways in RCC (Kucejova et al., Mol Can Res, 2011).
+Established that REDD1 functions in a negative feedback loop linking the two dominant pathways in renal cancer (VHL/HIF and mTORC1) (Kucejova et al., Mol Can Res, 2011).

-Solved the crystal structure of REDD1 (Vega-Rubin de Celis et al., Biochem, 2010).
+Provided atomic level insight on the REDD1 protein and its mechanism of action (Vega-Rubin de Celis et al., Biochem, 2010).

 Determined that mTORC1 regulation by hypoxia is tissue-specific and operates through REDD1-dependent and -independent pathways (Wolff et al., Mol Cell Biol, 2011).

-Established that Hif is sufficient to block mitochondrial respiration in vivo (Kucejova et al., Oncogene, 2011).
+Established for the first time that Hif activation is sufficient to block mitochondrial respiration in vivo (Kucejova et al., Oncogene, 2011).

 Discovered that the master regulator of the lysosome, the TFEB transcription factor, is regulated by mTORC1 (Pena-Llopis et al., EMBO J, 2011).

-Completed a screen of a chemical library containing 200,000 compounds and identified several lead compounds with selectivity against VHL-deficient cells.
+Completed a screen of a chemical library containing 200,000 compounds and identified several lead compounds with selectivity against VHL-deficient kidney cancer cells.

-Developed a biomarker assay for BAP1, a protein that is inactivated in 15% of ccRCCs (Pena-Llopis et al., Nat Genet, 2012).
+Developed a biomarker assay for BAP1 that is being used in clinical practice (Pena-Llopis et al., Nat Genet, 2012).

 Completed a study evaluating a panel of circulating proteins as potential renal cancer biomarkers.

-Opened investigator-initiated clinical trial (NCT00831480) to identify determinants of acquired resistance to mTORC1 inhibitors clinically.
+Investigator-initiated clinical trial (NCT00831480) to determine the feasibility of everolimus preop in patients with metastatic RCC that can serve to identify determinants of acquired resistance to mTORC1 inhibitors clinically.